 Trembling aspens gave way to conifers as we wound our way ever upwards.
 We looked for lichens, mosses, and faces on the many trees we met and listened to the wind.
 At times it sounded like the ocean!

-Right before the ridge, the trail gets quite steep, but the girls were motivated to reach the ridge and have a treat.
+Right before the ridge, the trail gets quite steep, but this section is quite short.
+Take the narrow path to the right of the rock outcropping (or scramble straight up if the rock is dry and you have good footwear).
+The girls were motivated to reach the ridge and have a treat, so they moved quickly.
 As the trees cleared, we could see the lake below and all the surrounding peaks!
-Whiskeyjacks rode the thermals in the golden glow and dive bombed for crumbs (left by other hikers โ please donโt feed them and make them more aggressive!).
+Whiskeyjacks rode the thermals in the golden glow and dive bombed for crumbs (left by other hikers – please don’t feed them and make them more aggressive!).

 After more snacks (chocolate for the win!), the girls fairly flew down the mountain.
 It was a great half-day outing with gorgeous views from the top!